-Starting in September 2022, the Sounding Crisis Podcast will publish approx. 12 episodes in four different categories.
+Starting at the end of 2023, when the first funded phase of this project will have finished, the Sounding Crisis Podcast will publish approx. 12 episodes in four different categories.
 These categories are:

 (2) "Pass the Mic": Interviews with activists and artists about their work and climate change from their point of view